 Yet, the reason why this is ultimately irrelevant, in the context of the Philosophical Investigations, is that the master thought behind the whole quest of simple elements in the Tractatus has been exposed as flawed, due to the confusion between a name’s meaning and its bearer.
-That is, for Wittgenstein, in the Philosophical Investigations, there is no need to identify simples, which could confer meaning to (logically proper, or genuine) names, for the meaning of a name is not its bearer but the use we make of it in our language.
-Sometimes we explain the meaning of a name by indicating its bearer, but sometimes we do not, for instance if the bearer does not exist, or does not exist any longer.
+That is, for Wittgenstein, in the Philosophical Investigations, there is no need to identify simples, which could confer meaning to (logically proper or genuine) names, for the meaning of a name is not its bearer but the use we make of it in our language.
+Sometimes we explain the meaning of a name by indicating its bearer, but sometimes we do not, for instance, if the bearer does not exist, or does not exist any longer.
 As we noted, the interest of the author of the Tractatus has shifted and now the key intuition is that there is a multiplicity of functions words and names among them can play within language, while still be seeing as names (or as propositions, etc.).
-The master thought that occupies center stage is now the idea that words function through family resemblance, as Wittgenstein insists between Philosophical Investigations §§66-76, before returning to the issue of the meaning of a proper name like ‘Moses’ in PI §79.
+The master thought that occupies centre stage is now the idea that words function through family resemblance, as Wittgenstein insists between Philosophical Investigations §§66–76, before returning to the issue of the meaning of a proper name like ‘Moses’ in PI §79.

 Of simples, Wittgenstein insists, we cannot predicate either their existence or their non-existence (PI §50).
 For they must exist for the words that would name them in the corresponding sentence to have a meaning.
-Thus, “x does not exist” would be meaningless.
-If so, however, “x exists” would be meaningless too, since it would have to be necessarily true and its negation impossible (for the reason just seen).
-Hence of a simple we cannot either meaningfully predicate its existence nor its non-existence.
+Thus, ‘x does not exist’ would be meaningless.
+If so, however, ‘x exists’ would be meaningless too, since it would have to be necessarily true and its negation impossible (for the reason just seen).
+Hence, of a simple we cannot meaningfully predicate either its existence or its non-existence.

-Interestingly, this is what, by analogy, leads Wittgenstein to discussing the role of paradigms, like the standard meter in Paris.
-For of it, for Wittgenstein, it neither makes sense to say that it is one meter long, nor that it is not.
-Here is his argument: if that stick is what is used to ostensively define what “being one meter long” means, then it cannot fail to be one meter long.
-But if it cannot meaningfully be said of that stick that it is not a meter long, then, because of bipolarity, it cannot meaningfully be said that it is one meter long either.
-We may be tempted to think otherwise if we were oblivious to the role that that stick (like a sample of color (like sepia or red, respectively discussed in PI §50 and §57) or any other paradigm (PI§55), even a mental one (PI§56)) plays in our language.
+Interestingly, this is what, by analogy, leads Wittgenstein to discuss the role of paradigms, like the standard metre in Paris.
+For of it, for Wittgenstein, it does not makes sense to say that it is one metre long or that it is not.
+Here is his argument: if that stick is what is used to ostensively define what ‘being one meter long’ means, then it cannot fail to be one metre long.
+But if it cannot meaningfully be said of that stick that it is not a metre long, then, because of bipolarity, it cannot meaningfully be said that it is one metre long either.
+We may be tempted to think otherwise if we were oblivious to the role that that stick (like a sample of colour (like sepia or red, respectively discussed in PI §50 and §57) or any other paradigm (PI§55), even a mental one (PI§56)) plays in our language.
 A similar confusion, by Wittgenstein’s lights, is what would later afflict Kripke’s reading of this example.
-For, on that reading, the stick would be used only to fix the reference of “being one meter long” such that it could actually turn out to be the case that that very stick is not one meter long, after all.
-While this could obviously happen to the stick, which like any physical object may be subject to alternations and can therefore change its length, or a different stick could be taken as the standard meter, so that that stick would not be one meter long not even in this world, it could not happen to it as used as the standard meter.
-If used as such, whatever its physical length could be, across possible worlds, it would necessarily be one meter long.
+For, on that reading, the stick would be used only to fix the reference of ‘being one meter long’ such that it could actually turn out to be the case that that very stick is not one metre long, after all.
+While this could obviously happen to the stick, which like any physical object may be subject to alternations and can therefore change its length, or a different stick could be taken as the standard metre, so that that stick would not be one metre long not even in this world, it could not happen to it as used as the standard metre.
+If used as such, whatever its physical length could be, across possible worlds, it would necessarily be one metre long.